WhatYouHaventSeen/Community-Rules/README.md

 going to convince me otherwise.

-On the other hand, if what I wrote above makes sense to you, then - from the bottom of my heart - I thank you for being a normal, decent human being, and I apologize for having to institute draconian measures to keep entitled assholes at bay.
+On the other hand, if what I wrote above makes sense to you, then - from the bottom of my heart - I thank you for being a normal, decent human being, and I apologize for having to institute these measures to keep entitled assholes at bay.
+In the end it is going to create an even better community for all of us.

-Now how about we get back to work?
+Time to get back to work :)

 Peace.